-He has a forthcoming (Fall 2018) book, Computational Propaganda: Political Parties, Politicians, and Political Manipulation on Social Media, for the Oxford Studies in Digital Politics series at Oxford University Press.
-This volume of country specific case studies is co-edited with Dr. Philip N. Howard.
-Woolley is currently working on a solo authored book, tentatively titled DIGIPROP, with PublicAffairs/Hachette Book Group.
+Woolley is the co-editor, with Philip N. Howard (Oxford) of Computational Propaganda: Political Parties, Politicians, and Political Manipulation on Social Media, released in 2018 by the Oxford Studies in Digital Politics series at Oxford University Press.
+This volume of country specific case studies explores the rise of social media--and tools like algorithms and automation--as mechanisms for political manipulation around the world.
 He has published several peer-reviewed articles, book chapters, and white papers on emergent technology, the Internet and public life in publications such as the Journal of Information Technology and Politics, the International Journal of Communication, A Networked Self: Platforms, Stories, Connections, The Political Economy of Robots: Prospects for Prosperity and Peace in an Automated 21st Century, The Handbook of Media, Conflict and Security, and Can Public Diplomacy Survive the Internet?
 Bots, Echo Chambers and Disinformation.

-His public work on computational propaganda and social media bots has appeared in venues including Wired, the Guardian, and The Atlantic.
+His public work on computational propaganda and social media bots has appeared in venues including Wired, the Guardian,TechCrunch, Motherboard, Slate, and The Atlantic.
 For his research, Woolley has been featured in publications such as the New York Times, the Washington Post, and the Guardian and on PBS’ Frontline, BBC’s News at Ten, and ABC’s Today.
 His work on computational propaganda and bots has been presented to members of the U.S. Congress, the U.K. Parliament, NATO, and others.
 His Ph.D. is in Communication from the University of Washington.
 His website is samwoolley.org and he tweets from @samuelwoolley.